Beans with Butternut and Tomato

 YOU WILL NEED

-- 500 g dried butter beans (kidney beans)
+- 500 g dried butter beans (kidney beans) or sugar beans

 - 3 T (45 ml) Ina Paarman's Vegetable Stock Powder